-EU Procurement Law means EU Directive 2004/18/EC (consolidated into English law as the Public Contracts Regulations 2006), EU Directive 2007/66 (consolidated into English law as the Public Contracts (Amendment) Regulations 2009), EU Treaty Principles, relevant case law and any subsequent directives or legislation relating to EU procurement.
+EU Procurement Law means EU Directive 2014/24 (consolidated into English law as the Public Contracts Regulations 2015), EU Treaty Principles, relevant case law and any subsequent directives or legislation relating to EU procurement.

-EU Treaty Principles means the principles of transparency, equal treatment and non-discrimination in the letting of any Contract.
+EU Treaty Principles means the principles of transparency, equal treatment, proportionality and non-discrimination in the letting of any Contract.